genderkit/genderkit/_articles/name-change-by-deed-poll.md

 Many people will make multiple original, signed deed polls so they can send them to multiple organisations at once.
 Most organisations will return original deed polls although they may take some time to do so.

-### Making a deed poll --- under 16
+{% endcapture %} {% include details body=body title=title %}

+{% capture title %}I am under 16{% endcapture %} {% capture body %}

-If you are under 16, you will need to get your parents or guardians to make a deed poll on your behalf.
+You will need to get your parents or guardians to make a deed poll on your behalf.
 They must all agree to this, otherwise you will need a court order.
 You do not need to enrol your deed poll.

 Mermaids have [resources relating to name changes](https://mermaidsuk.org.uk/legal-resources/) for under 16s on their website, including a template deed poll.

+{% endcapture %} {% include details body=body title=title %}
 ### Where can I learn more?

 You can find more information about changing your name by deed poll on [the GOV.UK website](https://www.gov.uk/change-name-deed-poll/overview).